GemmaButcher-dev/itscool-ms3/DEVELOPMENT.md

 * The initial design when created seemed a little flat in areas.
 As the design is meant to represent a chalkboard type effect this didnt feel too engaging or give much dimension to the user interface.

-* A box shadow was added to the slang word search boxes with a white gret 50% opacity to give a partially rubbed out chalk look.
+* A box shadow was added to the slang word search boxes with a white grey 50% opacity to give a partially rubbed out chalk look.

 * This effect looks much more appealing to all users and fits with the user stories.
 The new effect can be seen below.